hugodutra-zz/mean-stack-projeto/README.md

 After saving, on the top right will be your 'Client Id' and yout 'Client Secret'.

-Edit server.js and alter the variables:
+Set the enviroment variables before running de server:

-var GITHUB_CLIENT_ID = 'you clientId'
+GITHUB_CLIENT_ID = 'your clientId'
-var GITHUB_CLIENT_SECRET = 'you Client Secret'
+GITHUB_CLIENT_SECRET = 'your Client Secret'

+You can create a script to automate this processe.
+Here is an example:

+#!/bin/bash
+export GITHUB_CLIENT_ID=your clientId
+export GITHUB_CLIENT_SECRET=yoir Client Secret node server